sakshamyep/QuickMusic/README.md

 # Features

-✅ All in one command /play.
+✅ All in one command !play.

 ✅ Lavalink support.

+✅ Customisable prefix, status.

 ✅ High quality and lag free.